bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **startWith**<**T**>(`value`: T, ...`values`: T[]): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that emits the values specified as arguments, concatenated with items from the source.
+Returns an `ObservableLike` that emits the values specified as arguments, concatenated with items from the source.

 **Type parameters:**